How To: Get Rid of Gophers

 Live traps (as well as poison traps, which are detailed below) are non-labor-intensive ways to effectively remove a gopher from your lawn.
 Besides being one of the least involved methods, trapping also ranks as one of the most effective way to get rid of gophers or other rodent intruders.

-You can pick up a live trap at your local hardware store or purchase one online.
+You can pick up a live trap at your local hardware store or even on Amazon.

 Place the trap near the entrance of the burrow, with or without some lettuce or peanut butter inside (alas, experts aren’t convinced that baiting the trap significantly increases your chances of trapping the little varmints).